New Office Location as of July 1, 2022 (50 Main St. in Stockbridge)

 Eric is a Licensed Mental Health Counselor and Certified Forest Therapy Guide specializing in individual, couples and family therapy, and maintains a private practice in the southern Berkshires.
 Eric is also the founder and director of Nature Treatment and explores natural alternatives to medicine.

 With over 15 years experience as a child, couples and family therapist, and as a graduate of the University of Colorado Denver specializing in clinical and school counseling, he is currently serving as a private practitioner working with a broad spectrum of clients.
 Among his areas of expertise are strength and culture-based family planning, guiding healing & forgiveness, instilling

 hope, awakening vitality, inspiring joy, enriching parent/child relationships, delivering peace and spiritual formation.
 Eric has been recognized for his gentleness, honesty, compassion, creativity and ability to connect while motivating individuals, couples and families to pursue their unique vision of health.

 In addition to being a prominent relationship therapist, Eric's undergraduate studies in Natural Resources at Cornell University helps him present at conferences and to general audiences speaking on the topics of positive psychology, nature deficit disorder and the latest nature therapy research and techniques.
 His experience in college and professional sports informs his understanding of the unique psychological challenges of recreational, committed and elite athletes.

 Eric is an experiential, present-centered therapist.
 His therapeutic approach is to provide honest and practical feedback to help clients effectively address personal life challenges.
-He integrates complementary methodologies and techniques which even includes equine and animal-assisted therapies to offer a highly personalized approach tailored to each client.
+He integrates complementary methodologies and techniques which even includes animal-assisted and psychedelic-assisted therapies to offer a highly personalized approach tailored to each client.
 With compassion and understanding, he works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.

 As a husband and father, he enjoys leading his family on many outdoor adventures